jessicasu123/strategize/doc/plan/USE_CASE.md

     - User calls Popup.save() and prompts user to enter file details

-    -  JSON File with current configuration is created by the FileCreator

 * User enters save details and clicks enter button

     -  User calls FileGenerator.createFile() to create a new file based on the user’s inputted details.

+    -  JSON File with current configuration is created by the FileCreator

 * User clicks the settings button

-    -  User calls Popup.settings() and provides user with option to update preferences, change level, and/or
+    -  User calls Popup.settings() and provides user with option to change gamepiece color/image and gameboard background color.

-    -  User clicks save button and calls controller or GameView to update settings depending on what options are changed.
+    -  User clicks save button and calls GameView to update settings with GameView.update().

 *  User clicks the help button

     - User calls Popup.help() and provides user with how-to-play information.

-    -   User parses help text from Game JSON file.
+    -  User parses help text from GameView JSON file through calling FileReader.read().

 * User clicks the restart button